Retrieval augmentation of large language models for lay language generation: Materials and methods

-For embedding-based retrieval method, we adopt a state-of-the-art dense retrieval model to augment the source with related documents from an external set.
-Specifically, we apply the retrieval-augmented generation (RAG) model \cite{lewis2020retrieval} using another dataset $Z_w$ of 21M 100-word documents $z$ extracted from Wikipedia articles.
-The retrieval component $p_{\phi}(z|s) \propto \rm{exp}(\textbf{d}(z)^{\rm T}\, \textbf{q}(s))$ is based on the Dense Passage Retriever (DPR; \citet{karpukhin2020dense}), where $\textbf{d}(z)=\text{BERT}_d(z)$ and $\textbf{q}(s)=\text{BERT}_q(s)$ are the representations of the documents produced by two $\text{BERT}_{\text{Base}}$ encoders.
-The DPR model retrieves the top $k$ documents $z$ with highest prior probability $p_{\phi}(z|s)$ using the Maximum Inner Product Search method.
-Then, we concatenate the source $s$ and the retrieved content $z$ as the input.
-We use the RAG-Sequence model whose generator produces the output sequence probabilities for each document,
+For the embedding-based retrieval method, we adopted a state-of-the-art dense retrieval model to augment the source with related documents from an external set.
+Specifically, we applied the retrieval-augmented generation (RAG) model \cite{lewis2020retrieval} using another Wikipedia-derived dataset $Z_w$ of 21M 100-word documents $z$.
+The retrieval component $p_{\phi}(z|s) \propto \rm{exp}(\textbf{d}(z)^{\rm T}\, \textbf{q}(s))$ is based on the Dense Passage Retriever (DPR) \cite{karpukhin2020dense}, where $\textbf{d}(z)=\text{BERT}_d(z)$ and $\textbf{q}(s)=\text{BERT}_q(s)$ are the representations of the documents (in our case, the source document to be summarized and the Wikipedia documents that provide candidates for retrieval) produced by two $\text{BERT}_{\text{Base}}$ encoders.
+The DPR model retrieves the top $k$ documents $z$ with the highest prior probability $p_{\phi}(z|s)$ using the Maximum Inner Product Search method \cite{johnson2019billion}.
+After applying DPR, we concatenated the source $s$ and the retrieved content $z$ as the input.
+We used the RAG-Sequence model whose generator produces the output sequence probabilities for each concatenated document: